 This number is lower in women but accounts for around 300 million people worldwide, so its worth making sure that you’re not restricting their usage of your site.

-There are some great tools for testing the contrast of the colours on your site, one of our favourites is WebAIM’s Contrast Checker.
+There are some great tools for testing the contrast of the colours on your site.
+This is one of our favourites: WebAIM’s Contrast Checker.

 This tool allows you to enter your chosen background and foreground colours and will tell you how well they contrast with each other and if they allow for high readability.

 WebAIM’s Contrast Checker takes other factors like text size into consideration.
 Certain colours that don’t contrast well at small sizes may contrast enough when used for larger text, meaning that those titles can have lower contrast than main bodies of text.

 Vibrant colours can work amazingly well at grabbing users attention and making them take note.
 They work well in graphics and when a single vibrant colour is paired with a neutral site theme to make your calls to action really pop out from the page.

 You must ensure not to take this too far though.
 Although highly vibrant graphics can look awesome, they can also have a negative effect.
 Before using vibrant colours in your design, make sure you know your customers well and think about how your target demographic might react to bright, in-your-face tones.

 Contrast and vibrancy both have an effect on the accessibility of your site and if you single out users with conditions like colour blindness you may find that your site isn’t as inclusive as you once thought.